 ABC News last night phrased the question “will this spring be a boom or ‘ka-boom’”.
 It will be interesting tonight to see the day’s results… not so much the auction results themselves, but how the media decides to interpret them since they can be very powerful in changing our moods.

-The boom in 2003 came to an end abruptly, with the artificial imposition of a NSW Vendor Tax in 2004 really not helping the situation.
+The boom in 2003 came to an end abruptly, with the artificial imposition of an NSW Vendor Tax in 2004 really not helping the situation.

 Interesting that now, 11 years later, we have APRA imposing restrictions on investment lending and supporting higher interest rates for investors.
 We may see restrictions on SMSF lending and there’s pressure to change negative-gearing legislation, which has artificially propped up Sydney prices for decades.

 Certainly there’s speculation that Sydney prices may soon be on a path of plateauing.
 But why does everyone believe prices ‘will just level out’ when evidence suggests after booms, prices always come down.
 Do we never learn?
 Or is this time different?
 Given population growth and physical geographical boundaries of Sydney (the ocean and the blue mountains), will the limited supply of stock in Sydney always support an upward trajectory from now on?

 It is difficult to find a graph that truly illustrates Sydney property values over time, and this is why.
 During bad times, investors are reluctant to sell.
 And in this interest rate environment, they won’t need to.
 Also, unrealistic homeowners, who haven’t accepted that a correction has taken place, simply decide not to sell.
 I remember in 2004 so many auctions had no bids – young people today just can believe that, but in 2004 and 2005 agents were thrilled just to have one genuine buyer at an auction.

-Values as we refer to them in banking circles is only driven by recent comparative sales.
-If no comparable salesno effect on values.
+Values, as we refer to them in banking circles, are only driven by recent comparative sales.
+If no comparable sales no effect on values.